Back to Floor Sanding

 Applying stain to your wooden floor can transform its appearance, but a poorly executed job can make the surface look patchy, uneven, or even dirty.
 Before you begin, consider these essential tips to ensure a professional finish:

-2. Preparation is Key: You cannot apply a stain over an existing finish.
+Preparation is Key: You cannot apply a stain over an existing finish.
 The old finish must be completely removed before staining can begin.
-This ensures the stain penetrates the wood evenly and results in a consistent colour.
+This ensures the stain penetrates the wood evenly, producing a consistent colour.

 By keeping these tips in mind, you’ll be better equipped to achieve a beautiful, professionally stained wooden floor that enhances the character and ambience of your space.